 Mouth breathing is more than just an unpleasant side effect of nasal congestion caused by allergies, it can also increase the risks of developing infections in the mouth, throat, and lungs.
 Your nose is your body’s air filtration system, removing contaminants from the air you breathe in while warming and humidifying the air.

+Both allergies and sinus infections can make you feel miserable.
 When you’re forced to breathe through your mouth due to nasal congestion caused by allergies, this preparation process is bypassed and the cold, unfiltered air dries out your mouth, lungs and throat.
 Dry mouth can dull your sense of taste, increase your risk for gum and teeth infections, and cause bad breath.

 When the lungs and throat dry out the mucus located there thickens, clogging your lungs delicate, cilia, hair-like cells responsible for sweeping debris from your lungs.
 This creates mucus buildup, which diminishes your lungs’ capacity for air, and can create chest congestion, as well.
 We strongly recommend going to a specialist who can help you investigate the cause of your obstruction or allergies so you can breathe through your nose, not your mouth.